hmchen47/DataScience/ML/ML-Stanford/09-NNLearn.md

 + On page 5: The final term in the expression for $J(\theta$) has a subscript i missing i.e. $\theta_{j}^{(l)}$ becomes $\theta_{ij}^{(l)}$, and i,j index allows every element in array l to contribute to the matrix norm.
 This matches the final equation on page 3.
 + On page 6: The first line of forward propagation omits adding the bias units.
-+ On page 8: The equation for D when j ≠ 0 should include λmΘ.
++ On page 8: The equation for D when j ≠ 0 should include λm\Theta.
 + On page 8: Name collision!
 The loop/training example index "i" is overloaded with the node index for the next layer.

 #### Errata in ex4.pdf